Funding Opportunity: Out-of-School Time Physical Activity

 - Non-competitive activities that are inclusive and where the emphasis is on getting kids active and not on cultivating or refining skill in an activity or sport beyond the basic or foundational skills needed to participate

-- Up to 10 percent of the total request can be for administrative/operating costs or participation supports (such as transportation, snacks, incentives) that are directly related to supporting structured physical activity efforts
+- Up to 10 percent of the total request can be for administrative/operating costs or participation supports (such as transportation and snacks) that are directly related to supporting structured physical activity efforts

 - General operating support